IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ivi-services.md

 are prepended with `co`, the asynchronous method is appended with `Async`.

 Once the service has set itself ready to be used, the client can directly call the APIs.
-The following example is using an IndiGO utility method to call the API once the service is available.
+The following example is using a TomTom IndiGO utility method to call the API once the service is available.

 ```kotlin
 import com.tomtom.ivi.platform.framework.api.ipc.iviservice.queueOrRun